pragma-/pbot/doc/Plugins.md

 A Plugin is an independent unit of PBot code that can be loaded and unloaded at will.
 Plugins have full access to PBot internal APIs and state.

-These are the Plugins that come with PBot.
-Click a Plugin to learn more about it.

-Note that this list is probably incomplete.
-For the complete list of Plugins, see [the Plugins directory.](../lib/PBot/Plugin)
+The default plugins loaded by PBot is set by the [`plugin_autoload`](../data/plugin_autoload) file in your data-directory.
+To autoload additional plugins, add their name to this file.

+The plugins that come with PBot live in [`lib/PBot/Plugin/`](../lib/PBot/Plugin).
+Additional third-party plugins may be installed to `~/.pbot/PBot/Plugin/`.

+This is the woefully incomplete documentation for the plugins.
+For more documentation, browse the headers of the various plugin source files.

 ## [Plang](Plugins/Plang.md)
 Scripting interface to PBot.